goofy2k/ESP32_faust2api/README.md

  The source must be on the windows side!

  It is now (?)  .... output in buildlog3.txt

+ NOTE: sletz repaired the output file of the script file manually.
+Doe it mean that a script-generated file is also OK????

  THe cerr is still there!
 Do you use the correct source?